A class of goodness-of-fit tests for spatial extremes models based on max-stable processes

 The paper is organized as follows.
 Section~\ref{spatial} contains a brief and partial overview of spatial models based on max-stable processes and recalls the connections existing between extremal coefficients and copulas.
-The third section is devoted to a detailed presentation of the proposed testing procedures with particular emphasis on the Smith and the Schlather models.
-Section~\ref{simulations} reports the results of a Monte-Carlo experiment involving 20 or 40 sites and 50 or 100 observations per site that required the continuous use of over 200 processors during approximately six weeks.
-The last section presents the application of the tests to Swiss extreme precipitation data and contains concluding remarks.
+The third section is devoted to a detailed presentation of the proposed testing procedures.
+Section~\ref{simulations} partially reports the results of a Monte Carlo experiment involving 10 sites and 50, 100 or 200 observations per site.
+The last section presents the application of the tests to the Swiss rainfall data analyzed in \citet{DavPadRib12}.

-Note finally that the code of all the tests studied in this work will be documented and released as an R package accompanying the paper.